-THRUST AREA WORKING GROUP: Test & Certification CRITICAL TECHNOLOGY: • G as Turbine Testing Simulator
+THRUST AREA WORKING O GROUP: Test & Certification CRITICAL TECHNOLOGY: as Turking Tasting Simulator CRITICAL TECHNOLOGT. • G as Turbine Testing Simulator

 This report describes the requirement for a gas turbine testing simulator to support effort's in Manitoba to train engine test technicians and engineers to support both Manitoba's certification and production test facilities.
 The gas turbine test simulator for turbofan and turboshaft engines would create a virtual test that would enable operators to practice engine test procedures under normal and emergency situations.
 It would also prove to be a training ground for the timing of critical certification tests including icing, ingestion, and blade out procedures.